 Who are we?

-My name is Jacob Avila, and I am the Ultrasound Director for the Emergency Department in Lexington, Ky.
-I’m one of the millions (maybe even billions?) of people who are benefiting on a daily basis from the #FOAMed movement and from online and asynchronous learning.
-As I was finishing medical school I discovered so many phenomenal resources out there, but had difficulty digesting the information into simple, easy-to-remember data.
+Jacob Avila is the Ultrasound Director for the Emergency Department in Lexington, Ky.
+He is one of the millions (maybe even billions?) of people who are benefiting on a daily basis from the #FOAMed movement and from online and asynchronous learning.
+As he was finishing medical school he discovered so many phenomenal resources out there, but had difficulty digesting the information into simple, easy-to-remember data.
 This website is an attempt to simplify the ultrasound literature so you can stop spending weeks trying to figure out exactly how a B-line or a mirror artifact works, and focus on using ultrasound at the bedside.

-I am Ben Smith, Emergency Ultrasound Fellowship Director of the University of Tennessee, Department of Emergency Medicine, Chattanooga, TN.
+Ben Smith is the Emergency Ultrasound Fellowship Director of the University of Tennessee, Department of Emergency Medicine, Chattanooga, TN.

-I received the UTEM outstanding teacher award in 2008 and 2011.
-I’ve created a website called ultrasoundoftheweek.com where I post weekly interesting ultrasound cases and teaching pearls.
-I’ve also created several tools to aid ultrasound directors: a script that de-identifies ultrasound clips and an online M.mode.ify tool that can be used to create an M-Mode image from any clip.
-I’ve completed the ACEP Teaching Fellowship and my interests include landscape photography, digital image manipulation and computer coding.
+He received the UTEM outstanding teacher award in 2008 and 2011.
+He’s created a website called ultrasoundoftheweek.com where I post weekly interesting ultrasound cases and teaching pearls, which was recently migrated to this site (coreultrasound.com).
+He has also created several tools to aid ultrasound directors: a script that de-identifies ultrasound clips and an online M.mode.ify tool that can be used to create an M-Mode image from any clip.
+He has completed the ACEP Teaching Fellowship and his interests include landscape photography, digital image manipulation and computer coding.

 How to use this site: